thaletterb/strings/README.md

 ## To Do:
 12/10/15:
-Reverse string function in string_as_pointers directory does not work
+- Reverse string function in string_as_pointers directory does not work
+- Implement same functions from string_as_pointers as string_as_arrays

 ## Rev. History
 12/10/15: